ardalis/DevIQ-gatsby/README.md

 This will build the site and watch the folder for changes, automatically updating as changes are detected.

+## Adding Frontmatter to a File

+This project has a .vscode folder checked in.
+There is a snippet within that folder to make it easier to insert the frontmatter into a new page.

+Within VS Code:

+1. Bring up the Command Palette.
+2. Search for **Snippets: Insert Snippet**
+3. In **Workspace Snippets**, select the snippet named `deviq-template`.

 ## Exporting Mermaid Diagrams to SVG

 You can use [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) to convert Mermaid diagrams to SVG. **This is how we create Mermaid graphs with links.**